iitimii/muta-adtc-2026/REPORT.md

 - reduced the model to approximately **593 MB**,
 - but sacrificed some judge and ARC accuracy.

-So this is best understood as our **high-efficiency deployment variant of Muta Tutor**.
+So this is best understood as our high-efficiency deployment variant of Muta Tutor.

 ---

 <span style="color: orange"><strong>